Leatherkote Leather Dye is an environmentally safe and clean product.

 5) Now apply a 3rd and final light to moderate coat.

 6) Allow the component to thoroughly cure.
 Even though the surface may be dry to touch in a couple of hours, and can be moved within hours, let it cure for at least 24 hours.
 Full cure can take between 4 to 7 days.

 Brush on or hand rub application Procedure:

-1) Ensure that the product is properly mixed and stirred well before use.
+1) Ensure that the leather dye is properly mixed and stirred well before use.
 Check the shade of the color to make sure it is the right color.
 Be sure to filter the paint prior to use through a fine filter, before dipping your brush or sponge into the paint

 2) If using a brush apply in light coats (Please do not apply too thick a coat on to the brush as this will cause runs and will take the surface longer to dry between coats).
 You can also hand rub or dab the product on with a cloth or microfiber sponge.

 3) Apply 3 to 4 light coats (with brush or sponge) 20 to 30 minutes apart.
 Allow the component to thoroughly cure.
 Even though the surface may be dry to the touch in a couple of hours, and can be moved, let it cure for at least 24 hours.
 Full cure can take 4 to 7 days so please do not apply any conditioners or sealers on to the surface for at least 7 days.

 Very good color match even though the sample I sent was very small.
 Product works well and is easy to use.